Motorized scooter: Belgium

 Belgium's traffic rules were updated on 1 June 2019 to be in line with the European Commission guidelines formed in 2016.
-It became legal for people over 15 years of age to ride electric motorised scooters with speed limited to 25 km/h on public roads, mirroring e-bikes.
+It became legal for people over 15 years of age to ride electric motorized scooters with speed limited to 25 km/h on public roads, mirroring e-bikes.
 Protective gear and insurance are not required by law.

 Canada

-Commuting in Canada with an e-scooter is becoming increasingly popular for those who are looking for a convenient way to get around.
+Commuting in Canada with an e-scooter has increased.
 As power-assisted bicycles, e-scooters must follow many of the same federal laws and regulations, such as being limited to 32 km/h and not being allowed over 500 W output.
 Ontario has recently unveiled a series of laws aimed at ensuring safety while using electric-kick scooters or, e-scooters.
-The new laws require all riders to carry a valid driver’s license, and those under the age of 16 must be accompanied by an adult who also carries a valid driver’s license.
+The new laws require all riders to carry a valid driver's license, and those under the age of 16 must be accompanied by an adult who also carries a valid driver's license.
 Riders are now also required to wear an approved helmet when operating their e-scooter and have bright lights installed on the front and back of their vehicles.